stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 ##### Verify Restored PVC:

-Once a restore process is complete, we will see that new PVCs with the name `source-pvc-stash-demo-0` , `source-pvc-stash-demo-1` and `source-pvc-stash-demo-2` has been created successfully.
+Once a restore process is complete, we will see that new PVCs with the name `source-pvc-stash-demo-0` , `source-pvc-stash-demo-1` and `source-pvc-stash-demo-2` has been created.

-check that the status of the PVCs are bound,
+Verify that the PVCs has been created by the following command,

 ```console
 $  kubectl get pvc -n demo